1. About.com

 }

-Notice that with the display: block; set on the links, the entire box of the menu item is clickable, not just the letters.
+With the display: block; set on the links, the entire box of the menu item is clickable, not only the letters.
 This is also good for usability.
-Make sure to set the link colors (link, visited, hover, and active) if you want them to be different than the default blue, red, and purple.
+Set the link colors (link, visited, hover, and active) if you want links to be different from the default blue, red, and purple.

 a:link, a:visited { color: #fff; }